LiEnby/chovy-sign/README.md

 Mathieulh (Found psp signing keys?)
 MobyGames ([mobygames.com](https://www.mobygames.com/) for PS1 Cover Art)

+# What are the file
+  +   CHOVY-GEN is a fork of dots_tb's [chovy-gen](https://github.com/dots-tb/chovy-gen) to MSVC as a DLL
+  +   CHOVY-KIRK parts of [kirk_engine](https://github.com/tpunix/kirk_engine) and [sign_np](https://github.com/swarzesherz/sign_np) code. ported to MSVC as a DLL.
+  +   CHOVY-JUAN a fork of of [DiscUtils](https://github.com/DiscUtils/DiscUtils) to add PS1 support mostly taken from [PSXPackager](https://github.com/RupertAvery/PSXPackager)
+  +   CHOVY-SIGN Main GUI code, also statically includes some code from [PSXPackager](https://github.com/RupertAvery/PSXPackager) for POPS.
+      It also handles .psvimg / psvmd creation, and CMA Key derivation.
 # Building
 In order to build CHOVY-SIGN.DLL you need [OpenSSL](https://www.npcglib.org/~stathis/downloads/openssl-1.1.0f-vs2017.7z) libary
 Extract to C:/OpenSSL or change linking settings in the solution to match your install location